InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 To put these concepts into practice, publishers or their trusted agents must know how to generate their public/private key pairs, how to sign transaction digest strings, and how to communicate this and related information to their immediate exchange partners.
 Both publishers and those vendors wishing to authenticate requests must know the precise method of creating a digest string from bid request attributes and how to validate a signature given a public key.

-For these details, please refer to [ads.cert beta specification](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert%201.0%20BETA.md).
+For these details, please refer to [ads.cert Beta Specification](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert%201.0%20BETA.md).

 ## Enumerations <a name="enumerations"></a>